 Silent lymphocytic thyroiditis occurs most often among women, typically three to four months after childbirth, and causes the thyroid to become enlarged without becoming tender.
 The disorder recurs with each subsequent pregnancy.

 Hyperthyroidism may require treatment for a few weeks, often with a beta-blocker such as atenolol.
+Beta-blockers help control many of the symptoms of hyperthyroidism.
+For example, these drugs can slow a fast heart rate, reduce tremors, and control anxiety.

 During the period of hypothyroidism, the person may need to take thyroid hormone, usually for no longer than about 12 months.
 However, hypothyroidism becomes permanent in about 10% of people with silent lymphocytic thyroiditis, and these people must take thyroid hormone for the rest of their life.